Block A, Townsville Technical College: Description

 The ground floor is raised above the street and a half flight of stairs at the street corner leads to glazed timber doors opening onto the entry vestibule.
 The entry vestibule is octagonal in plan with timber panelling up to door head height and a tiled floor.
 French doors open from the vestibule onto the narrow verandahs overlooking the street.
 The main stair, opposite the entrance door, consists of a single flight splitting midway up into two curved flights, positioned at 90 degrees to the lower flight.
 The stair, which is framed by an ornamental arch, has a decorative wrought iron balustrade and timber handrail.
 The flat-sheeted ceiling of the vestibule has timber cover battens laid out in a pattern reflecting the geometry of the room.
 A reception office is located adjacent to the entry vestibule.
 The entry vestibule opens onto verandahs on the back of the building that enclose two sides of a courtyard.

 Each level of the building is similar in plan with offices and classrooms accessed from the rear verandahs.
 Lattice screens and timber doors secure the entry vestibule from the verandahs on the lower level.
 The verandahs have painted brick columns, timber floors and vertical slatted balustrades and are partly enclosed by brick walls and toilet facilities.
 The lower level verandah has a flat ripple iron ceiling and lattice valence while the upper level has a raked timber boarded ceiling.
 Half glazed timber doors to classrooms and offices open directly from the verandah.
 The walls facing onto the verandahs are unpainted brickwork.
 Window heads and sills are concrete.
 A flight of stairs, enclosed with lattice panels and doors, is located along the external edge of the verandah on the Stanley Street wing.
 A connection has been built between the western end of the Stanley Street wing and the adjoining Block E. A raised concrete walkway joins the end of the verandah on the upper level of the Walker Street wing.

 On the first floor level above the main stair, a pair of silky oak doors with matching side lights open into the octagonal conference room.
 The conference room is a double height space encircled by a mezzanine gallery and lit from above by circular windows.
 A set of French doors opposite the entrance doors opens onto the verandah which overlooks the street.
 The ceiling of the space is domed and has timber cover battens relating to the geometry of the dome.
 The gallery, reached by a set of narrow stairs in a niche off the main space, has an iron balustrade incorporating a circular motif in the design.

 The offices and classrooms have flat sheeted ceilings with timber cover battens laid out in a variety of orthogonal patterns.
 Timber framed vertical sliding black boards remain in some of the rooms.
 Exposed air conditioning ducts have been installed in some classrooms and offices.

-The courtyard at the rear of the building contains a lush tropical garden.
+The courtyard at the rear of the building contains a tropical garden.